 It's a simple enough question.
 Shouldn't it have a simple answer?
-You may not believe but, there is actually some flexibility when it comes to deciding where your trial will be.
+You may not believe but, there is actually some flexibility when it comes to deciding where your personal injury trial will be.
 This is because every case is different, and your specific case has factors that make it individual to you.

 This can be especially important if you have recently relocated or if the accident was in another state.
 A trial is a long and exhausting process.
 You will need to be able to travel to the county in which it will take place.

-Your attorney likely has a few options of where to file a lawsuit.
+Your attorney likely has a few options on where to file a lawsuit.
 The options you have will vary from case to case.
 Texas rules say that one option you have to file suit is to do so in the county where the defendant or a defendant lives or is located.
 The defendant is the person who caused the accident, whether it’s the other driver, the policyholder, or the business who owned the vehicle.
 You can also file in the county where the event took place.
 Say you live in Hays County; the defendant lives in Travis County and the wreck took place in Williamson County.
 Your attorney would be able to choose between Travis County, where the defendant lives, and Williamson County, where the accident took place.

 Other than the technicality of where the trial can be filed, your attorney will likely also consider where you will want to file.
 Certain counties are considered more “Plaintiff friendly” than others.
 As the person who was injured and filing the lawsuit, you are the plaintiff.
 Therefore, it would be better for you and your case if your attorney chooses a county that trends toward plaintiff-friendly verdicts.
 Unfortunately, this isn’t always possible.
 For instance, if the accident took place in the same county that the defendant lived in, then you don't have an option of where to file suit.